Home > Living on Campus > Leaders in Service

 What are Leaders charged to do?

-Leaders are charged to reach beyond the University’s borders and make the school’s impact felt deeply within the local community through high-impact service projects created in shared vision with students, administrators, faculty, and community partners alike.
+Leaders are charged to reach beyond the University’s borders to engage in the local community and beyond through high-impact service projects created in shared vision with community partners, students, administrators, and faculty members.

 How do Leaders Serve?